-At Hamilton Community Pre-School, we believe that each child is a unique individual and should be viewed, respected and treated as such.
-As the welfare, wellbeing and safety of each child is paramount, we strive to provide holistic support regarding the child’s interests and strengths in a nurturing environment that fosters the child’s development across all developmental domains.
+The children have the opportunity to collaborate respectfully with others in a safe, secure and supported environment.
+The welfare, wellbeing and safety of each child is paramount as educators strive to provide a holistic support regarding the child’s interests and strengths in a nurturing environment that fosters the child’s development across all developmental domains.

 These all contribute towards building on the strength of sharing the interests and knowledge about the uniqueness of the child and thus demonstrating that the preschool is committed to continual improvement.